-The Minerals and Mining (General) Regulations, 2012 (L.I 2173) provides, that a corporate body seeking to apply for a license to engage in export of gold must be prepared to provide the following;
+The Minerals and Mining (General) Regulations, 2012 (L.I 2173) provides that a corporate body seeking to apply for a license to engage in the export of gold must be prepared to provide the following:

-- A business plan or particulars of the program of the proposed operations; and
+- A business plan or details of the program of the proposed operations; and

-- A localization programme in accordance with these Regulations.
+- A localization program in accordance with these Regulations L.I 2173.

-The Minister of Mines upon receipt of these particulars and forms may grant a license to an applicant where the Minister is satisfied that, the business plan or particulars of the programme of the proposed operations include:
+The Minister of Mines upon receipt of these particulars and forms may grant a license to an applicant where the Minister is satisfied that, the business plan or details of the program of the proposed operations include:

 - The purchase of only refined or polished minerals for export; or